Yesterday I caught inspiration fever and sent out a newsletter sharing what I thought was my best advice.

 For example, in 2010 I decided I was already good enough and READY, so I started teaching my own hoop dance classes at a local library.
 The Classes took off like gangbusters.

-I was so in-demand that I created an online course (although the course is no longer for sale, you can find portions of it here) in an attempt to keep up with the demand.
+I was so in-demand that I created an online course in an attempt to keep up with the demand.

 And although I sold my website and have pivoted and changed directions since then, it feels pretty darn good to know that I’ve impacted thousands and thousands of people worldwide with my courses and books (not to mention all the amazing things my students have done: they’ve collectively taught thousands of students themselves) because I had the guts to think that I was already good enough.